hmrc/platsec-aws-scanner/docs/configuration.md

 username = joe.bloggs
 ```

-- `cloudtrail`: name of the role that is assumed by this tool to perform cloudtrail-related operations
+- `cloudtrail`: name of the role that is assumed to perform cloudtrail-related operations
-- `organizations`: name of the role that is assumed by this tool to perform organizations-related operations
+- `organizations`: name of the role that is assumed to perform organizations-related operations
-- `s3`: name of the role that is assumed by this tool to perform s3-related operations
+- `s3`: name of the role that is assumed to perform s3-related operations
-- `ssm`: name of the role that is assumed by this tool to perform ssm-related operations
+- `ssm`: name of the role that is assumed to perform ssm-related operations
 - `username`: IAM user that is used to assume the above roles; can be superseded with `-u | --username` argument

 ## Session